China respiratory virus death toll rises | DW | 21.01.2020

 Chinese officials have said a new coronavirus virus can spread from person to person, as the disease claimed a sixth life.
-Australia will screen passengers on flights from Wuhan amid concerns the virus will spread.
+The World Health Organization called an emergency meeting to discuss the crisis.

 Six people have died from pneumonia in the central Chinese city of Wuhan following the outbreak of a new coronavirus, authorities have confirmed, as the death toll continues to rise.